Bypass spam filtering for an email address or domain in Office 365

 • Click on Anti-phishing under Policies.

-• Select the Office365 AntiPhish Default (Default) or if you have created any custom policy which is protecting the all users then select that policy.
+• Select the Office365 AntiPhish Default (Default), or if you have created a custom policy that protects all users, select that policy.

-• On Edit protection settings.
-Click on “Manage trusted sender(s) and domain(s)” to whitelist a sender or domain.
+• Under Edit protection settings, click on “Manage trusted sender(s) and domain(s)” to whitelist a sender or domain.

-• Click on either the Sender tab to whitelist a sender email address and Click on Domain tab to add a domain to whitelist.
+• Click on the Sender tab to whitelist a sender email address or the Domain tab to add a domain.

 Conclusion